-The PLDT CG Manual, as amended, was approved and adopted by the Board of Directors on March 26, 2010 pursuant to Philippine SEC Memorandum Circular No. 6, Series of 2009, otherwise known as the Revised Code of Corporate Governance (the "SEC CG Code").
-It supersedes the Company's Manual on Corporate Governance approved and adopted on September 24, 2002, as amended on March 30, 2004 and January 30, 2007.
+The PLDT CG Manual was approved and adopted by the Board of Directors on May 12, 2017 pursuant to Philippine SEC Memorandum Circular No. 19, Series of 2016, otherwise known as the Code of Corporate Governance for Publicly-Listed Companies (the "SEC CG Code").
+It superseded the Company's Manual on Corporate Governance approved and adopted on March 26, 2010 and amended on July 8, 2014.
 The PLDT CG Manual defines our corporate governance framework and structure.
-Together with the Articles of Incorporation and the Company's By-Laws, as amended ("By-Laws")15, it assigns and delineates functions and responsibilities, and entrusts powers, authorities and resources for the execution of such functions and responsibilities.
+Together with the Articles of Incorporation and the Company's By-Laws, as amended ("By-Laws"), it assigns and delineates functions and responsibilities, and entrusts powers, authorities and resources for the execution of such functions and responsibilities.
 The PLDT CG Manual provides, among other matters, the composition and responsibilities of the Board, the Company's duties towards its shareholders in general, its minority shareholders and its other stakeholders, and the Company's obligation to comply with applicable disclosure rules.